 Tours and Directions

-When visiting a country like Morocco, exploring is a must.
+For such a beautiful country like this, travelling in Morocco is a must.
 The country is so diverse and there are so many sights that are unlike anything you’ve seen at home.
 Many locals offer tours to show you around however, you must do your research and ensure the person you are using is reputable.
+There’s a whole range of things to do in Morocco, you’d need several holidays to tick them all off!

 Often, some of the ‘free’ tours and directions that you can receive have hidden costs and end up costing a lot more than the organised tours that you pre book.
 Due to the layout of the Medinas, it is very easy to get lost inside them, and sometimes unreputable guides can pressure you into spending money with sellers they make a cut from.